datopian/playbook/git/README.md

 A Version Control System is a system that records changes to a file or set of files over time so that you can recall specific versions later.

-Clients don’t just check out the latest snapshot of the files: they fully mirror the repository.
+In a *Distributed* Version Control System, clients don’t just check out the latest snapshot of the files: they fully mirror the repository.
 Any of the client repositories can be copied back up to the server to restore it.
-Every checkout is really a full backup of all the data.
+Every checkout is really a full sync of all the data.

 Read the following: